bratislava/bratislava.sk/strapi/README.md

 ## Patches

-We use [pach-package](https://github.com/ds300/patch-package) to slightly change the behaviour of some packages.
+We use [patch-package](https://github.com/ds300/patch-package) to slightly change the behaviour of some packages.
 See the `patches` folder for more details.

-When updating these packages, please run also `pack-package`:
+When updating these packages, please run also `patch-package`:
 ```
 yarn patch-package @strapi/plugin-users-permissions
 ```